A joint program of OFI and the Indonesian Forestry Department.

-In late 1998, the Orangutan Foundation International (OFI) established the Orangutan Care Center and Quarantine (OCCQ) facility in the village of Pasir Panjang, near the town of Pangkalan Bun, Central Kalimantan.
-This is near Tanjung Puting National Park, the OCCQ was created for confiscated ex-captive orangutans needing medical and other care in preparation for release into the wild.
+In 1998, the Orangutan Foundation International established the Orangutan Care Center and Quarantine facility.
+Located in the village of Pasir Panjang, near Tanjung Puting National Park, the OCCQ was created for confiscated ex-captive orangutans needing medical and other care as well as forest experience in preparation for their release into the wild.

-The OCCQ is located within 80 hectares of relict primary peatswamp forest where many of the orangutan orphans are released daily.
+The OCCQ is located within 80 hectares of relict primary peatswamp forest where orangutan orphans are released daily.
 This forest provides a type of “halfway house” where orphans can learn locomotory and nest-building skills as well as foraging techniques.
 Within the forest are small wooden facilities that allow some of the orangutans and their caregivers to sleep in the forest at night.

 Seed & Sapling Collection